mike-s123/MStar-WLAN/README.md

 ## Operation

-Using a standard "rollover" 6P6C cable, connect to the Meterbus port of a Morningstar controller.
+Using a standard "rollover" 6P6C cable (RJ connector tabs on the same side of the cable), connect to the Meterbus port of a Morningstar controller.
+Don't worry - it's protected if wired wrong.
 A 4P4C cable should also work, if it's short (less wire for power).

 The MStar-WLAN will initially come up as a wireless access point with SSID "MStar" and PSK of "morningstar".
 It will have an address of 192.168.4.1.